| For immediate release: Nov. 11, 2002 OAKLAND, CA

 and blade sign, were completed for $650,000 (see Wagner Electric

 Sign Co.'s wonderful photos at www.wagnersign.com/fox.html).
+The third phase involved preparation of

 a Master Plan by Hardy Holzman Pfeiffer Associates at a cost